 - Additional Biology (1 semester with lab)

-- Organic Chemistry I (one semester with lab)
+- Organic Chemistry I (1 semester with lab)

 - Organic Chemistry II or Biochemistry (1 semester, lab not required)

-We strongly recommend that applicants also obtain previous laboratory research experience and take additional courses in biology, chemistry and physics.
+Applicants must also have previous laboratory research experience, and we recommend that they take additional courses in biology, chemistry and physics.

 Transfer Credit Policy